Forms + Checklists

 To enroll:

-Through International SOS (for faculty, staff and students) and Assist America (for postdoctoral scholars), Stanford University has 24/7 resources on-call, online and on-the-ground to help with medical, security and logistical questions and concerns that may arise when you travel internationally or live abroad.
+- Through the International Travel Assistance Program Stanford University has 24/7 resources on-call, online and on-the-ground to help with medical, security and logistical questions and concerns that may arise when you travel internationally or live abroad.
 Note that some services may result in additional costs to the traveler.
 Contact your sponsoring unit for more information.

 Schedule a Travel Medicine Consultation and obtain necessary vaccinations